hithere-at/shadler/README.md

 - GNU/Linux
 - Termux

-Currently, there is no Windows support.
-It is possible to use PowerShell on Linux and do the development there but that is another mess i dont want to deal, dash (sh) is already a painful experience.
+~~Currently, there is no Windows support.
+It is possible to use PowerShell on Linux and do the development there but that is another mess i dont want to deal, dash (sh) is already a painful experience.~~

+Windows supports *may* come until i get a new keyboard.
+The current one has broken key which makes typing annoying

 ## To-do list
 - [x] Core functionality (e.g streaming and downloding)